 The Blue Cross advises filling the pool halfway with cold (but not freezing) water and adding some of your dog’s favourite toys to encourage them to get in and enjoy it.
 Some dogs will jump right in, while others might need some gentle encouragement.

-Tom and Luna
+Tom & Luna

-'I recently bought a fold-away paddling pool for my dog to help her cope with the heat.
+'I bought a fold-away paddling pool for my dog to help her cope with the heat.
 I knew she’d probably claw her way through an inflatable one by accident, so I chose one with sturdier sides.
 She doesn’t lie down in it completely, but she enjoys standing in the middle with her toy while I splash her fur.

 Dogs and hot cars